Agjava/Job-portal/README.md

 # Distributed Job Portal Microservices

-## Overview
-This project is a distributed job portal system designed to showcase advanced Java, microservices, and data structures/algorithms skills.
-It demonstrates how to build scalable, maintainable, and algorithmically sophisticated backend systems, similar to those used by top tech companies like Amazon.

 ## Features
 - **User Service:** User profile management with skill autocomplete (Trie data structure)
 - **Job Service:** Job postings, search by location/skills, urgent job queue (PriorityQueue)